 8. It May Reduce the Risk of Mental Disease

-Research studies over long periods of time have shown that those who regularly drink espresso and other caffeinated drinks are at a significantly lower risk of being afflicted by Alzheimer’s, dementia, and even Parkinson’s disease.
+Research studies over long periods of time have shown that those who regularly drink espresso and other caffeinated drinks are at a considerably lower risk of being afflicted by Alzheimer’s, dementia, and even Parkinson’s disease.
 Just in case you needed another reason to indulge in espresso, it can also keep you sharp and mentally healthy as you grow older.

 Are There Disadvantages to Drinking Espresso?